Octopus Group

-Octopus Capital Limited, trading as Octopus Group, is a privately held United Kingdom based holding company founded in 2000 by Simon Rogerson, Christopher Hulatt and Guy Myles as a fund management company.
+Octopus Capital Limited (formerly Octopus Capital Plc), commonly known as Octopus Group, is a privately held United Kingdom based holding company founded in 2000 by Simon Rogerson, Christopher Hulatt and Guy Myles as a fund management company.

 Through its subsidiaries, it operates in the investment management, venture capital, energy, and real estate industries.

 Businesses

 Octopus Energy

 Octopus Energy was established in 2015 as a retail electricity and gas supplier in the UK, and by December 2019, had over 1.35 million domestic and business customers.
 Under the Octopus Energy Group brand, it has expanded into energy for business and energy services, and licences its customer handling software to other energy suppliers.

 Octopus Energy Generation

 Octopus Energy Generation owns and manages renewable energy production, particularly in solar and onshore wind.
 According to its own website, it is one of the largest owners of renewable energy infrastructure in Europe, with £3bn of assets under management.
 Previously a separate entity within Octopus Group, the company was acquired by Octopus Energy in July 2021.
 Octopus Energy Generation is the manager of Octopus Renewables Infrastructure Trust, an investment fund which was floated on the London Stock Exchange in December 2019.